juliusyam/akrivis/terms-of-use.markdown

 **Fees & Services**

 Some Services may be offered to you for a fee.
-By electing to purchase a paid service, you agree to submit a purchase request and pay in U.S. dollars via a Akrivis accepted payment method.
+By electing to purchase a paid service, you agree to submit a purchase request and pay in U.S. dollars via an Akrivis accepted payment method.
 You agree all information you provide to Akrivis is true and accurate and agree to pay all fees and associated taxes, as applicable.
 Services are non-refundable, though subscriptions may be canceled at any time.
 Payments will not renew automatically unless otherwise indicated.

 <br>